yoeo/guesslang/docs/typehints.rst

   # valid: "T" is covariant:
   #   "Container[Parent]" is then a base class of "Container[Child]"

-To reverse the subtyping relation, make ``Container[Child]`` the base class of ``Container[Parent]``, the type variable ``T`` must be **contravariant**:
+To reverse the sub-typing relation, make ``Container[Child]`` the base class of ``Container[Parent]``, the type variable ``T`` must be **contravariant**: